Ease of Use

 This seems competitive and in-line with what other popular cryptocurrency brokers are charging:

-The prices I was quoted for other cryptocurrencies available on CoinBurp were a little inconsistent though – up to 3.9% for Ethereum (ETH).
+The prices I was quoted for other cryptocurrencies available on CoinBurp were about the same too (between 1.4% and 1.6% higher).

 When I asked CoinBurp, I was told that customers can usually expect the quoted prices for all cryptocurrencies to be about 1 – 1.5% above the real exchange rate.
 However, it can vary “depending on a number of market conditions”.